-MRB Electrical & PAT Testing specialise in providing Portable Appliance Testing services throughout Medway, Kent and the South East including all areas within and surrounding Chatham, Rochester, Gillingham, Rainham, Strood, Maidstone, Kings Hill, Faversham, Sittingbourne, Canterbury, Ashford, Tonbridge, Sevenoaks, Gravesend and Dartford.
+MRB Electrical & PAT Testing specialise in providing Portable Appliance Testing services throughout Medway, Kent and the South East including all areas within and surrounding Chatham, Rochester, Gillingham, Rainham, Strood, Maidstone, Kings Hill, Faversham, Sittingbourne, Isle of Sheppey, Canterbury, Ashford, Tonbridge, Sevenoaks, Gravesend, Dartford and beyond.

 As a Sole Trader, my mission statement is simply to develop lasting business relationships by providing customer satisfaction through the best quality electrical appliance inspection and testing at realistic prices.

 I qualified at an Institution of Engineering and Technology Centre of Excellence to City & Guilds 2377-22 as a Portable Appliance Testing Engineer and City & Guilds 2377-32 for Portable Appliance Testing Management.

 I treat others as I expect to be treated and I treat others property as I would my own, so whether you are a building contractor, business owner, outdoor event organiser, property developer or landlord, I look forward to both my professional and personal standards meeting and hopefully, exceeding your expectations.

 Portable Appliance Testing by MRB Electrical & PAT Testing is carried out fully compliant with the Institution of Engineering and Technology Code of Practice for the In-service Inspection and Testing of Electrical Equipment, (4th Edition).